the-turing-way/the-turing-way/book/website/reproducible-research/overview/overview-barriers.md

 This barrier is not specific to computational reproducibility as we define it in _The Turing Way_.
 However, it is a major cultural barrier to [transparent communication](https://the-turing-way.netlify.app/communication/communication), and affects [project design](https://the-turing-way.netlify.app/project-design/project-design.html).
-_The Turing Way_ community are advocating in all the places we are able, for the systemic culture change that is required to dismatle the current publication and academic credit biases towards novelty over rigour.
+_The Turing Way_ community are advocating in all the places we are able, for the systemic culture change that is required to dismantle the current publication and academic credit biases towards novelty over rigour.

 ## Held to higher standards than others

 A researcher who makes their work reproducible by sharing their code and data may be held to a higher standard than other researchers.
-If authors share nothing at all then all readers of a manuscript or conference paper can do is trust (or not trust) the results.
+If authors share nothing at all, then all readers of a manuscript or conference paper can do is trust (or not trust) the results.

 If code and data are available, peer reviewers may go looking for differences in the implementation.
 They may come back with new ideas on ways to analyse the data because they have been able to experiment with the work.